Use our free wedding program template to create beautiful and useful wedding programs to help your guests navigate your special day.

 This is a free wedding reception program designed like a wedding magazine cover.
 It has a photo of the bride and groom which you can replace with your own photo.
 It also includes information about the ceremony and the wedding party.
 You can edit the text and include any information you want.
 It is free to create and download.

 Wedding Program Printing

-Now that you’ve created your wedding ceremony programs, it’s time to print and make sure they’re ready to be distributed at the wedding.
+Now that you’ve created your wedding ceremony programs, it’s time to print them and make sure they’re ready to be distributed at the wedding.
 DIY wedding programs don’t have to be complicated to create.
 Once you are satisfied with your layout and your text, give the wedding program wording to one or two people to double-check.
 You don’t want to print enough copies only to find out you have a typo.
 Once you have had the wording double-checked, you are ready to print.
 You can make cheap wedding programs on your home printer if the quality is good enough.
 However, you might want to have it professionally printed at your local copy store.
 If you’re doing the programs yourself, print out one to test out your program’s quality and look.